Raymond Chandler bibliography: Novels

-Chandler left an unfinished novel when he died.
-This was completed by Robert B. Parker and published in 1989 as Poodle Springs.
+Source for The New York Times Best Seller list: Figures are for the Adult Hardcover Fiction lists, 1939 and on: highest position reached and total number of weeks on list (possibly nonconsecutive).
+A "—" indicates it did not make the list.
+Note that the Times list consisted of a Top 5 and ties prior to 1945, but a Top 15 and ties afterward.

 Short story collections

 Scripts

 Many of Chandler's works were used as the basis for films.
 The following are where he is credited as the writer of the performed script.